julieperreau/julieperreau.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 Welcome!
-This is my website for showcasing my bioinformatics skills.
+This is my website for showcasing my personal bioinformatics projects.
 Please check out the Projects tab for some of my scripts and the figures they generated.